dirtyformal/SELCALCodeGenerator/README.md

 ### Batch of SELCAL 32 Codes:

-To generate a batch of SELCEL and SELCEL 32 codes, call the `generateBatch` function with the number of codes you want to generate, and `true` as the second argument.
+To generate a batch of SELCAL and SELCAL 32 codes, call the `generateBatch` function with the number of codes you want to generate, and `true` as the second argument.

 **Note**: This will generate *both* SELCAL and SELCAL32 codes.
 As these are random, there is every chance you will not have a SELCAL 32 code generated.